tlienart/PkgPage.jl/page/index.md

 \begin{:section, title="Deployment"}

-\lead{Make your page available online easily by leveraging github actions and GitHub pages.}
+\lead{Make your page available online easily by leveraging GitHub Actions and GitHub Pages.}

 By following these instructions, the content of the rendered website will be copied to a `gh-pages` branch where it will be deployed by GitHub.
 If you would like to deploy the page with your own URL or using something else than GitHub, have a  look at the specific instructions further on.